PHOENIXcenter/pi-HelixNovo/README.md

 pi-HelixNovo is a de novo sequencing model based on the Transformer architecture, using a MS2 spectrum and its complementary spectrum as inputs and generating the corresponding peptides.
 The model weights we have trained are avaliable at https://zenodo.org/records/10405582.
 If you use pi-HelixNovo in your work, please cite the following publication:

 Tingpeng Yang, Tianze Ling, Boyan Sun, Zhendong Liang, Fan Xu, Xiansong Huang, Linhai Xie, Yonghong He, Leyuan Li, Fuchu He, Yu Wang, Cheng Chang, Introducing π-HelixNovo for practical large-scale de novo peptide sequencing, Briefings in Bioinformatics, Volume 25, Issue 2, March 2024, bbae021, https://doi.org/10.1093/bib/bbae021
+# Hardware requirements
+- An NVIDIA GPU with enough computing power and memory (e.g., Tesla V100 with 32GB of memory).
+  Training pi-HelixNovo on CPU will be very slow.
+- Windows system: C drive with enough storage space.
+- Linux system: A hard disk with enough storage space.
 # The usage of our code
 ## Preparation:
 ### For linux users